kimly143/react-bubbles/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+ -   Explain what a token is used for.
+    * To identify a user
-- [ ] What steps can you take in your web apps to keep your data secure?
+ -   What steps can you take in your web apps to keep your data secure?
+    * Authentication , making sure user have to be secure sign in
-- [ ] Describe how web servers work.
+ -   Describe how web servers work.
+    * Client page make a request, send to server and server respond.
-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+ -  Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+    * POST - Create
+    * GET - read
+    * PUT or PATCH - update
+    * DELETE - destroy

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
 - [ ] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.
 - [ ] **RUN** `npm install` at the root to retrieve all the dependencies for the node server.
 You will not need to create any react apps here nor will you need to install any other dependencies.
 You should have all you need in this repo.